Future Orientation of the Group

 Compliant Group Accounting

 Essential accounting-related risks arise particularly when extraordinary or non-routine issues are handled.
-These include the first-time consolidation of acquired companies or parts of companies as well as the recording of the sale of Group assets.
+These include the first-time consolidation of acquired businesses or parts of companies as well as the recording of the sale of Group assets.
 Accounting of financial instruments is also subject to risks due to the complex evaluation structure.
 Risks also arise from fraudulent acts.

 At ALTANA, a separate department of the Group’s holding company coordinates and monitors Group accounting.
 A core component of the control system are the guidelines, process descriptions, and deadlines that this department defines centrally for all companies, guaranteeing a standardized procedure for preparing the financial statements.
 For complex issues, the instruments needed for uniform accounting are retained centrally for all Group companies.
 For recording extraordinary processes and complex special issues, we regularly obtain external reports, advice, and statements.